First-principles determination of the phonon-point defect scattering and thermal transport due to fission products in ThO2: Results and Discussion

-Figure 6 shows the degradation of thermal conductivity due to the substitutional defects.
+Fig.~\ref{Fig6.png} shows the degradation of thermal conductivity due to substitutional defects.
 Among the considered elements, He with the largest perturbation caused the largest reduction in thermal conductivity followed by Kr$_{Th}$ $>$ I$_{Th}$ $>$ Xe$_{Th}$ $>$ Zr$_{Th}$.
-Figure 7 shows the \textit{$k_{L}$} as a function of defect concentration at 300 K. The results indicate that, for the point defects to impact the thermal transport, the concentration has to be on the order of 10$^{-2}$ atomic $\%$.
-For brevity, the \textit{$k_{L}$} degradation for 1\% defect concentrations for all the vacancies and substitutional defects, the {$k_{L}$} reduction due to the Schottky defects for two different concentrations of 0.1\% and 1\%, and the thermal conductivity degradation at high temperatures are provided in SI (Fig S1-S4).
-The results for the Schotkky defects suggest that, among the three different configurations, the SD$_{111}$ impacted the thermal transport, followed by SD$_{110}$ and SD$_{100}$.
-All these observations shed light on the effect of the point defects on the thermal transport of thorium dioxide and help in understanding behavior of nuclear reactors \cite{hurley2022thermal}.

-Lastly, we should point out that experimental measurements of thermal conductivity in irradiated ThO$_2$ and (Th,U)O$_2$ alloys provided evidence presence of phonon resonant scattering as the temperature dependence deviate from 1/T-trend at low temperatures \cite{DESKINS2022,hua2023thermal}.
-Our phonon scattering rates shown in Figs. 1 and 3 provide some indication of the resonances, which for other materials have resulted in calculated conductivity departing from 1/T-trend \cite{kundu2019}.
-However, our calculated conductivity values reported Figs. 5 and 6 do not reflect this.
-This observations suggests that further work is needed to improve estimation of low temperature thermal conductivity.
+Fig.~\ref{Fig7.png} shows \textit{$k_{L}$} as a function of defect concentration at 300 K. The results indicate that, for point defects to impact thermal transport, the concentration has to be on the order of 10$^{-2}$ atomic $\%$.
+For brevity, the \textit{$k_{L}$} degradation for 1\% defect concentrations for all the vacancies and substitutional defects, the {$k_{L}$} reduction due to the Schottky defects for two different concentrations of 0.1\% and 1\%, and the thermal conductivity degradation at high temperatures are provided in SI (Fig S1-S2)[xx].
+The results for Schottky defects suggest that, among the three different configurations, the SD$_{111}$ impacted thermal transport the most, followed by SD$_{110}$ and SD$_{100}$.
+All these observations shed light on the effect of point defects on thermal transport in thorium dioxide and help in understanding the behavior of nuclear reactors \cite{hurley2022thermal}.
+Lastly, we should point out that experimental measurements of thermal conductivity in irradiated ThO$_2$ and (Th,U)O$_2$ alloys provided evidence of the presence of phonon resonant scattering as the temperature dependence deviated from a 1/T-trend at low temperatures \cite{DESKINS2022,hua2023thermal}.
+Our phonon scattering rates shown in Figs.~\ref{Fig1.png} and ~\ref{Fig3.png} provide some indication of the resonances, which for other materials have resulted in the calculated thermal conductivity departing from a 1/T-trend \cite{kundu2019}.
+However, our calculated thermal conductivity values reported Figs.~\ref{Fig5.png} and ~\ref{Fig6.png} do not reflect this.
+This observation suggests that further work is needed to improve estimation of low temperature thermal conductivity.